codykonior/Jojoba/README.md

 #### What really happens?

 * When the pipeline starts a new runspace is created with one slot per CPU core.
-* Any pipelined input will be queued into those slots as they become available.
+* Any pipelined input will be queued and fed into those slots as they become available.
 * The results are output to the host in a unit test format with distinct colouring.
   * Suite = Module
   * Class = Function